How do I get my work reviewed?

 My PRG members are just students like me.
 Can they really help me?

 Yes!
 Everyone has different strengths, access to different resources, and different experiences.
 Some of your group members may give great feedback on organization and others may be excellent at understanding and explaining grammar or disciplinary conventions.
 By involving a group in the review of your work, you are able to draw on a range of perspectives and expertise.
 You will be able to see how your work reaches different audiences and glean tips and tricks from other writers.
 Additionally, you are not an objective reader of your own work.
 Your group can act as a testing ground to see what your work is conveying to others and can point out things that you hadn't noticed because you are so close to your own work.
 You will also be able to learn from other reviews and see how other people construct their work, which will ultimately make you a stronger writer and presenter.

 Can I bring a friend?

 Yes!
 Most of our PRGs are happy to welcome guests or observers.
-You should run it by your group first.
+You should run it by your group first and make sure your friend understands the expectations.
 If your friend is attending to be an additional reviewer for your review then this is great.
 If they want to find out how the groups work, great.
 If they find they like the group, talk to your facilitator about being added as a regular member.
 They will probably need to fill out the current application so their contact information is on file.